Why “Good Content” Doesn’t Turn Into Pipeline

 But then you look a little closer at who’s actually engaging, a sneaky little peek in GA4, or you sit in on a call and listen to how buyers talk about what they’re dealing with, and something is off.

-And if you trace it back, it often comes from writing from your own vantage point without really meaning to.
+I call this “hello, earthling” writing.
+Everything is technically correct, but it feels like it’s being observed rather than experienced.
+If you trace it back, it often comes from writing from your own vantage point without really meaning to.

 It slips into things like: